Skip to main content

 The Centers for Disease Control and Prevention (CDC) reports that nearly three-quarters of all Americans over the age of 20 are overweight or obese, and these extra pounds increase the risk of developing osteoarthritis, the most common form of the disease and an increasing threat to mobility as you get older.

 If you’re experiencing joint pain and you’re overweight, the two conditions may be closely connected.
 The good news is that the connection also works to help relieve pain.
-As you work toward the solution to your joint pain, look to Joint Regeneration of Lake Oconee to help you manage the pain, so you can accomplish your weight loss goals.
+As you work toward the solution to your joint pain, look to Joint Regeneration to help you manage the pain, so you can accomplish your weight loss goals.

 Causes of joint pain